fabagaipo/cmsc133/README.md

 uppercase.)
 We	 will	 then	 use	 this	 in	 the	 string_for_each	 subroutine	 to convert	 a	 whole	 string	 to uppercase.

-HINT:	Have	a	look	at	the	ASCII	table	below...
-What	is	the	difference	between	a	lower	case	'a'	and	the upper	case	'A'?
+HINT:	What	is	the	difference	between	a	lower	case	'a'	and	the upper	case	'A'?
 When	do	you	need	to	change	the	character	and	when	not?
 (To	read	the	table,	you	can see	that	‘A’	=	0x41	and	‘a’	=	0x61.)